viet34tqc/notebook/useCallback.md

 ## Good use case

+We use `useCallback` and `useMemo` when the parent component has multiple state.
+When one state changes, parent component re-renders, and other components re-render as well.

 Imagine you have two components.
 The first is a child component that render a big list of items:
 ```javascript
 function BigList({term, onItemClick}) {